mbecker20/komodo/bin/migrator/README.md

 	ghcr.io/mbecker20/monitor_migrator
 ```

-## v0.X migration (Run this to before upgrading to latest from version 0.X)
+## v0.X migration
+Run this before upgrading to latest from version 0.X.

 Note.
 As this is a major upgrade, this migration is not "in place".
 It will create another database (TARGET) and migrate resources over, leaving the original database (LEGACY) unchanged.